 As mentioned, the network's mining difficulty target adjusts every 2016 blocks, ensuring that block creation remains stable over time.
-If the computational Proof-of-Worker in the network increases, the difficulty target decreases, making it harder to find the correct nonce.
-Conversely, if the computational Proof-of-Worker decreases, the difficulty target increases, making it easier to solve the puzzle.
+If the computational Proof-of-Work in the network increases, the difficulty target decreases, making it harder to find the correct nonce.
+Conversely, if the computational Proof-of-Work decreases, the difficulty target increases, making it easier to solve the puzzle.
 This self-regulating mechanism preserves the network's stability and security.

 Why Bitcoin Uses Proof-of-Work